DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture2.md

 Owners of limited estates (ie less than fee-simple) are limited in their use of the land (ie cant do things to degrade its value) to protect future interests
 - NOTES: e.g. a life estate, person living cannot put a bulldozer through it
-  - If you dimish future interest property they have a right to sue
+  - If you diminish future interest property they have a right to sue

 ### Freehold